techchunks/bottleCBV/README.rst

 Adding Route Base Prefix:
 *************************
-So if you want to add base prefix to your route, it is as simple as adding a variable in you View as below,
+So if you want to add a base prefix to your route, it is as simple as adding a variable in your View as below,
 ::
     class ExampleView(BottleView):
         base_route = "/my"
         ...
         ...

-So, now all the routes in ExampleView will be registered as follow
+So, now all the routes in ExampleView will be registered as follows
 ::

     Method: GET